-By: Casey Dubbs, Sherry Everhart, BS, RVT and David McCormick, MS, CVA
+By: Casey Dubbs, Sherry Everhart, BS, RVT, and David McCormick, MS, CVA

 “Not finance.
 Not strategy.
 Not technology.
 It is teamwork that remains the ultimate competitive advantage, both because it is so powerful and so rare.” – Patrick Lencioni

 Most practice owners want to have a cohesive, efficient, motivated team.
-It’s essential to practice growth and it plays a significant role in containing staff costs.
+It’s essential to practice growth, and it plays a significant role in containing staff costs.
 However, achieving such a team seems to be one of the most challenging and often elusive undertakings.
-This is because working together as a team requires hard work and a commitment from every staff member, from the front lines of reception desk right down to the janitorial staff.
+Working together as a team requires continual effort and a commitment from every staff member, from the front lines of the reception desk right down to the janitorial staff.
 Successful teamwork starts with building trusting relationships, ensuring each team member feels valued and important, having successful communication throughout the practice, and making sure that your team is motivated to always strive to reach new heights in providing quality services to patients.
 Here, we offer insights into each of these areas.

 Value the Employees

-Encourage an open-door policy
+Encourage an Open-door Policy

-Make sure your door is open to team members to communicate, give feedback, and discuss matters important to them.
+Ensure your door is open to team members to communicate, give feedback, and discuss matters important to them.
 Show that you respect their input by being sensitive to their ideas and thoughts and carefully considering them.

-Communicate, Communicate, Communicate…
+Communicate, Communicate, Communicate

-Asking for help
+Asking for Help

 The first step in managing conflict is quickly identifying and acknowledging that a conflict exists.
 Sometimes you have to weed through emotions before the true nature of the conflict is revealed.
 When hot, it is okay to take a moment to step away from it and reconvene with clearer thinking.

 Keeping a team motivated and growing is challenging.
 However, it is a priority for the well-being of a successful practice.
-Employees help make the practice vision a reality and having a team rewards everyone – the practice, the team members, the clients and the pets.
+Employees help make the practice vision a reality and having a team rewards everyone – the practice, the team members, the clients, and the pets.